mathieumast/koba/_includes/index.md

 * Automatic models and collections updates on view change

-* Compatible with Backbone models and collections (and neested models and collections)
+* Compatible with Backbone models and collections (and nested models and collections)

 ## Dependencies